aaronamano/aaronamano/README.md

 ## What's up, I'm Aaron 👋
 cs @ umich dearborn 2028 〽️

-I'm a chill guy who loves to help other people that are in need
+I'm a chill guy who loves to help other people that are in need.
+Currently, I'm interested in AI and backend infrastructure.

 ## ⚡ Things I like to do on my freetime
 - Play piano 🎹